 - Take a day-trip to Toledo, the city that was once the capital of the Spanish empire.
 It’s only about half an hour by train.

-After Madrid, it’s time to go to Andalusia!
-It’s easiest to just catch the high-speed train from Madrid to Seville, but get off on the second-to-last stop at Córdoba.
-Stay for one night, or you can make it a daytrip stopover.
+After Madrid and Toledo, it’s time to go to Andalusia.
+It’s easiest to catch the high-speed train from Madrid to Seville and get off at second-to-last stop at Córdoba.
+You can see Córdoba as a stopover day trip, or stay one night.

 Córdoba was once the capital of Andalusia.
 During the 10th century, it was the biggest city in all of Europe, and one of the world’s most important centers for science and trade.

 It’s where you find the architectural marvel of The Mezquita, which is part Mosque and part Cathedral.
 Spain was once ruled by the Moors from Northern Africa and this history is clearly reflected in this unique building.